Boostcom/bl-api-v3/source/includes/bl-api/v3/50_offers.md

   * `"reference"` - some offer attribute should be used for the field content, `value` contains [JSONPath](https://support.smartbear.com/readyapi/docs/testing/jsonpath-reference.html) reference to element, e.g. `$.name`
   * `"inline"` - the field itself contains content that should be placed inside the field, which is stored in the `value` attribute
-  * `"client"` - the field content implementation is up to API client
   * `"empty"` - the field should not be displayed at all

 By default (when no schema is defined on offer by it's creator), all of the schema fields are references to: